Certifying position-momentum entanglement at telecommunication wavelengths: Results

 \subsection{Scan results}

 The results for the near- and far-field scans are summarized in Figs. \ref{fig:singles_near_far_field} and \ref{fig:cc_near_far_field}.
 For both measurement settings (either near- or far-field), we obtained the single counts at the motor-positions $(x_1, y_1)$ and $(x_2, y_2)$ as well as the coincidence counts between both detection stages at $(x_1, y_1, x_2, y_2)$.
 The maximum single-photon count-rate in the near-field (far-field) was about 150 kHz (300 kHz) for signal and about 250 kHz (400 kHz) for the idler mode.
 The maximum coincident-photon count-rate in the near-field (far-field) was about 500 Hz (3000 Hz) for both signal and idler modes.
 The discrepancy between the count rates of signal and idler modes can be explained by different coupling efficiencies into the single-mode fibers.
-To obtain the average single counts for every $(x_1, y_1)$ position, we averaged the recorded counts over all positions of the $(x_2, y_2)$ detection stage.
+To obtain the average single counts for every $(x_1, y_1)$ position, we averaged the recorded counts of the signal mode over all positions of the $(x_2, y_2)$ detection stage, which corresponds to an integration time of $17^2$ s.
 The same procedure is performed to determine the average single counts of the idler beam along $(x_2, y_2)$.
 Figure \ref{fig:singles_near_far_field} displays the averaged single counts in the signal and idler modes.
-To display the coincident counts for all coordinate pairs, we plot only the maximal coincident count for each scan position $(x_i,y_i)$ in Fig. \ref{fig:cc_near_far_field} in a heatmap.
+In Fig. \ref{fig:cc_near_far_field} the correlation between every $(x_1, x_2)$ and $(y_1, y_2)$ coordinate pair is shown.

 In both figures, the expected features of the non-collinear SPDC emission in the near- and far-field are reflected: in the near-field, the photon pairs follow a Gaussian distribution.
 For the single counts the shape is basically given by the intensity distribution (beam waist) of the pump beam in the center of the nonlinear crystal, while for the coincident counts the Gaussian form is given by the form of the joint wave function in \textbf{r}-space \cite{monken1998}.
 And in far-field the anti-correlations in the transverse momenta, stemming from the non-collinear quasi-phase-matched SPDC process, manifests itself in a doughnut or ring-shape structure.
 We note that no data-correction or post-processing, such as subtraction of dark counts, was performed.
 In particular, no accidental coincidences were subtracted as is required in experiments using cameras \cite{edgar2012, eckmann2020}.
 The visible asymmetries can be explained by imperfect optical components and changing focusing parameters during the scans.